 Some of us still remember the days when the internet was hailed as a promised space, where ethics, enlightened self-interest, and the commonweal would prevail.
 A space that is everywhere and nowhere, a space of self determination, where anyone could express their belief, where thoughts could spread — John Perry Barlow wrote in 19961.

 Today, ventures like Google and Facebook dominate the internet.
 Beyond the web, those organizations challenge the social contracts of our nations, societies, and market economies.
 In our societies we were owners, employees, consumers; on the territories of the internets, we are reduced to users.
 We became addicted to the ubiquity and convenience of digital products.
 We feel empowered, but we are lured into giving up bits of ourselves.
 Our attention, behavior, and intimacy is the land those ventures seek to concur.
 Bit by bit, we lose ground, we surrender control in exchange for access to consumption, and convenience.
-But these applications consume us, we lose desire, our impulses take over; “software is eating the world,”2 as one prescient internet investor wrote way back in 2011.
+But these applications consume us, we lose desire, our impulses take over; “software is eating the world,” as one investor wrote back in 20112.
 This world is us.

 Also, I am writing this book as an excuse to engage the conversation and figure out what I will work on next.